Serbian History 101

 This is from her book entitled: HEADS & TALES

-The sole surviving monk from the Gracanica Monastery had given Malvina TWO candles to take back to New York to thank the American people for saving his people from starvation.
+The sole surviving monk from the Gracanica Monastery in Kosovo had given Malvina TWO candles to take back to New York to thank the American people for saving his people from starvation.
 It was no easy task to keep the candles safe during the next few months while she traveled either in her Ford, or with the Ford on a Railway Flat Car on her way back from Kosovo.

 This is the St. John the Divine Cathedral in New York, where the candles given to them from the monk in Kosovo were lit June 15, 1918 for special "VIDOVDAN" commemoration.
 The service was attended by 5,000 people who wanted to see the candles their Dean, V. Rev. Howard C. Robbins had talked about.
 All across America, bells pealed and churches paid homage to the Serbian people, their fight for Kosovo, and an end-of-the war Victory celebration.